immunomind/immundata/README.md

   Data lineage.

   Data is stored on disk and materialized only if necessary.
 So your thinking should in pipelines.
 In other words, creating intermediate ImmunDatas is more than possible but you should cache important results and think like the data will be run as a whole pipeline each time.
 It may not sound very feasible, but this is almost an only existing solution to make sure we can process large-scale datasets fast.
+Imagine if you have 10 Gb of data.
+If it fits into RAM, then there is no issue with managing it.
+If it doesn't then you need to save the intermediate steps to disk, caching them for the future computations.

-For this, I'm not only providing tutorials on how to do things, but the whole complex `immundata`-related computations are hidden behind the functions.
+  For this, I'm not only providing tutorials on how to do things, but the whole complex `immundata`-related computations are and should be hidden behind the functions of the downstream analysis tools.
 In the ideal world, you don't even know that you work with `immundata` and databases and other immuntability stuff because the analysis functions are coveirng everything for you.

 And now, let's dive into how you work with `immundata`.

 ### Phase 1: Ingestion

 ```
-      --start--
+     -- files --
           │
           ▼
    read_metadata()    ──── Read metadata